Jill Biden, Duchess of Cambridge learn bunny care on tour | WTOP

-HAYLE, England (AP) — U.S. first lady Jill Biden and Kate, the Duchess of Cambridge, learned about bunny care Friday as they toured a preschool during a joint outing in southwest England.
+HAYLE, England (AP) — U.S. first lady Jill Biden and the Duchess of Cambridge learned about bunny care Friday on a joint outing to a preschool in southwest England.

-They also took part in a talk about early childhood education with experts from the U.K. and some from the United States who joined the discussion via Zoom.
+They also took part in a talk about the role of early childhood education in life outcomes with experts from the U.K. and some from the United States who joined via Zoom.

-“It’s a huge honor to have you in the United Kingdom,” the duchess said just before the discussion.
-She thanked Biden — a longtime English teacher — for her interest in early education, also a topic of interest for the duchess, who has three young children with husband Prince William.
+“It’s a huge honor to have you in the United Kingdom,” the duchess, formerly known as Kate Middleton, said before the discussion.
+She thanked Biden, a longtime English teacher, for her interest in early education, also a topic of interest for the duchess, who has three young children with husband Prince William.

-Biden, 70, and the former Kate Middleton, 39, visited with 4- and 5-year-olds who attend Connor Downs Academy in Hayle.
+The women wore face masks as they visited with maskless 4- and 5-year-olds in a classroom at Connor Downs Academy in Hayle.
 The school works with children who have experienced trauma.
-It also has outdoor classrooms where children plant vegetables and flowers and tend to rabbits.
+It also has outdoor space where the children plant vegetables and flowers and tend to animals, including two families of rescued rabbits as well as hens.

-Biden carried a bowl of carrots when the women went outside to see Storm, one of several bunnies housed in pens, and handed the bowl to a group of kids so they could feed him.
+Biden carried a bowl of carrots when she and the duchess went outside to see a bunny named Storm and handed it to a group of kids on the other side of a fence so they could feed it.

 Before the indoor roundtable, Biden said she was glad to visit the school.